This is a collaborative post.

 - Use budgeting apps to help you stay on top of your budget.
 They can provide you with a warning if you are about to overspend and are a great way to visualise your goals.

 - Each time you get paid, move a small amount of funds into a separate savings account.
 This means you are less likely to spend more money than you really have to spend – as it will be a little harder to access.
+Remember that is also never too early to teach your kids to save.
+Get a free kids debit card for them to put their allowance into.

 - Find ways to cut back on spending in your everyday life.
 For example, you can save money when buying fresh produce by shopping at local markets instead of the supermarket and only buying products in season.